XAiAgent/XAIAI/README.md

 - Supports common audio formats such as MP3, WAV, and FLAC.

 ### **3. Blockchain Integration**
-- Create NFTs on the Solana blockchain.
+- Create NFTs on the BSC blockchain.
 - Use smart contracts to mint and manage NFTs.

 ### **4. Interactive Frontend**